Storybook-Sound/website/testimonials.md

 <hr>

-<blockquote>God blesses me with songs.
-I'll return the favor by sending them to Scott for mastering.
+<blockquote>"God blesses me with songs.
+I'll return the favor by sending them to Scott for mastering."
   <cite>Mike iLL</cite>
 </blockquote>